Every business has two kinds of work: work that moves the needle, and work that just has to happen.

 Automation Priority by Business Type

 Not every automation has the same impact across different business models.
-Here is where to focus by company type:
+Here's where to focus by company type:

 Choosing the Right Automation Stack